PelionIoT/mbed-cloud-tutorial-python-influxdb/README.md

 * Product count (integer)

 It is important to note that multiple shelves can share the same product ID so we need to capture this in our final metric through some aggregation stage.
 Obviously, we want to keep track of the product counts for each product ID over time so we should probably store these readings in a time series database.
+However, to do this we need a custom proxy application that takes the data streams from Mbed Cloud and pushes them into a time series database.
 Additionally, we need to present these readings in a meaningful way to the analysts through some form of visualization.
 Here we arbitrarily pick InfluxDB for storing our time series values and Grafana for visualization, but we could have chosen from any combination of time series databases and visualization platforms.
-The third, and final, piece we need is a custom proxy application to take the data streams from Mbed Cloud and push them into the time series database.

 ![Platform overview](https://github.com/ARMmbed/mbed-cloud-tutorial-python-influxdb/blob/cola/docs/images/cola-overview.png)

-### Capturing the structure in microservices
+### Capturing this structure in microservices

 Microservice architectures are modular applications where subcomponents are built up as loosely coupled, and reusable, services.
 Given a standard interface, for example, the same description for a SQL database microservice can be used in just about any application.
 Furthermore microservice architectures benefit additionally from straightforward deployment scenarios and controllable service scaling.

 Docker is one of many solutions for building microservice based applications.
+In our example service, we will partition the work into 4 microservices:
+- `linux_client`: An example client that generates data streams
+- `app`: A proxy web application that receives data from Mbed Cloud and forwards the data to a InfluxDB
+- `influxdb`: An instance of the InfluxDB time series database
+- `grafana`: A data visualization engine

 Microservices themselves are described using `Dockerfile`s, which include information such as how to build and run a specific service, and what ports are needed to connect to it.
-This application has two `Dockerfile`s, one for the proxy web application and one for a locallinux client found in `webapp/Dockerfile` and `mbed-cloud-client-example/Dockerfile` respectively.
+This application has two `Dockerfile`s, one for the proxy web application and one for a local linux client found in `webapp/Dockerfile` and `mbed-cloud-client-example/Dockerfile` respectively.
 Docker captures application structure in `docker-compose.yml` files, which declare which microservices are needed in an application and how to connect them.
-For example, we can directly map the Platform Overview Diagram from the `Scoping` section to a Docker application with the following compose script:
+For our example system we use the following compose script:

 ```
 version: "3"